CiscoSE/BRKDCN-2937-CLEUR20/README.md

 For the demo's where the following software versions used:

 * Ansible 2.9.1 (using Python 2.7.5)
+* Python 3.6.8
 * VMware vSphere version 6.7
 * Cisco Nexus 9000 running NX-OS 7.0(3)I7(7)
 * Cisco ACI running 4.2(2f)

 ## Installation

-During the demo's was Ansible running inside a docker container for ease of portability, but it could as well have run directly on a Linux host / VM.
+During the demo's was Ansible and Python running inside a docker container for ease of portability, but it could as well have run directly on a Linux host / VM.

 ## Authors & Maintainers